King's Indian Defence: Sidelines

 Finally, White has other setups, such as Nf3 and h3 and Nge2 (with or without Bd3), but these are currently not as popular at the grandmaster level.
 1.d4 Nf6 2.c4 g6 3.Nc3 Bg7 4.e4 d6 5.Nge2 followed by 6.Ng3 is called the Hungarian Attack.
 3.f3 is the Anti-Grünfeld.

+3.h4 is a surprising Anti-Grünfeld known as the Basman–Williams Attack, named after IM Michael Basman and GM Simon Williams.
+Williams himself prefers the name "Harry Attack", after his nickname for the h-pawn.